 After lunch it is off to Village number four.

-The hike to Vernazza is more wild then the rest.
+The hike to Vernazza is wilder than the rest.
 The wide paths give way to narrow dirt walkways with roots and trees covering the path.
 It is steep and we felt for the people hiking in the opposite direction.
 While we enjoyed our downward climb many were struggling uphill.

-While you are there stop and enjoy a mouth wateringly delicious triple scoop of gelato.
+While you are there stop and enjoy a mouth watering delicious triple scoop of gelato.

 Our day ended here and we took the train to the 5th Village of Monterosso.
 The path was closed due to landslides caused by previous rains and we were a little disappointed not to be able to hike the most rugged terrain of the Cinque Terra Region.

 Then again by hopping on the train and arriving at Monterosso a couple of hours earlier, we were able to lay on the beach and work on our tans with the other sun worshippers.